rkuper/general-mem-benchmarks/README.md

 Example: run three times per benchmark (averaging out results), keeping logs, and run only deathstarbench and ycsb with small workload input sizes:
 `$ ./run.sh -r 3 -l -b "dsb ycsb" -s small `

+## Notes
+Sections in run.sh are commented with "TODO:" where pcm would run to collect relevant metrics from the benchmarks.